 Q: Are DANTES or DSST credits accepted for prerequisites?

 Q: Can I take an online course to satisfy prerequisites?

 A: Yes.
 If you choose to take an online course, please remember that courses that have been audited or taken for Pass/Fail grades will not satisfy the minimum B- or better grade requirement per course.
 The institution offering the online course must have regional accreditation.

 Q: Do you have a GPA requirement?
 What is the average GPA for incoming students?

-A: There is not a cumulative minimum GPA requirement for those applying to the bachelor’s degree option.
-Applicants to the master’s degree option are required to have a cumulative 3.0 or higher GPA for the last 90 credits (60 semester credits).
-The average combined overall GPA of incoming class in 2012 was 3.31 for both the master’s and bachelor’s students.
+A: Applicants are required to have a cumulative 3.0 or higher GPA for the most recent 90 credits (60 semester credits).
+The average combined GPA of incoming students in 2018 was 3.49.
+Competitive applicants will commonly have a GPA at or above a 3.45.